wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <br /><br />

 <a target="_blank" href="https://www.linkedin.com/learning/learning-kubernetes/welcome?u=26886050">Learning Kubernetes</a> (on a Mac) by Karthik Gaekwad (<a target="_blank" href="https://www.linkedin.com/in/kgaekwad/">when he was at Oracle</a>)

+<a target="_blank" href="https://www.linkedin.com/learning/devops-foundations-transforming-the-enterprise/transforming-your-organization">"DevOps Foundations: Transforming the Enterprise
+Transforming your organization"</a> by Mirco Hering, Global DevOps Practice Lead at Accenture

 ### LinuxAcademy